 Exercise is essential to physical health and to combat stress, anxiety, and depression [11].

-Any adverse effects from pre-workouts like stomach upset, bloating, and diarrhea can inhibit your ability to work out, which can be detrimental to your physical and mental health.
+Any adverse effects from pre-workouts, like stomach upset, bloating, and diarrhea, can inhibit your ability to work out, which can be detrimental to your physical and mental health.

 I usually tell my clients a few things they can do to reduce gastrointestinal issues caused by pre-workouts:

 - First and foremost, consult your doctor to discuss any adverse reactions or underlying medical conditions before starting any new supplement.
 Additionally, avoid proprietary blends which lack transparency about ingredients and dosage.
-Knowing precisely what you are consuming is critical to putting your mind at ease concerning any health risks.
+Knowing precisely what you are consuming is critical to putting your mind at ease concerning health risks.

 - Follow the manufacturer’s directions when mixing your pre-workout supplement.
-Not using enough water and consuming a concentrated liquid can lead to an upset stomach and diarrhea [12].
+Not using enough water and consuming a concentrated liquid can lead to an upset stomach and diarrhea.

 - When it comes to label reading, look for independent lab testing stamps that will validate the quality of the product.
 Some examples of separate testing facilities are NSF International, ConsumerLab.com, and USP.